chris-mf/popcorntime/README.md

 type: gulp
 // you're done

+## How to cancel and reset gulp
+Type control
+Type Gulp again
+// Your'e done

 Running `gulp` will start a Browsersync server, build and optimize assets then start a watch task.